YouTube Video Size Limits

 Practical tactics:

-- Export overnight to 1080p H.264 even if you shot 4K; viewers on phones may never see the extra pixels.
+- Export overnight to 1080p H.264 even if you shot 4K, when viewers on phones will not benefit from the extra pixels.

 - Use wired Ethernet for multi-gigabyte uploads.